feinheit/zipfelchappe/docs/installation.rst

     # Offers a flag if someone does not wish to appear on the backer list
     ZIPFELCHAPPE_ALLOW_ANONYMOUS_PLEDGES = True

+    # Similar to django user profiles, this allows you to store additional data
+    # to the backer model.
+    ZIPFELCHAPPE_BACKER_PROFILE = 'mybackerprofile.BackerProfileModel'

     # Paypal provider settings
     ZIPFELCHAPPE_PAYPAL = {
         'USERID': '',